 About this Program

-Hood also offers short workshops and demonstrations in ceramics featuring national and international guest artists.
-Studio faculty are active professionals, exhibiting their own work widely.
+Hood also offers short workshops and demonstrations in ceramics featuring nationally and internationally renowned guest artists.
+Studio faculty are active arts professionals, exhibiting their own work widely.
 Our close ties to the major museums and galleries in the area will give you a rich and varied exposure to historical and contemporary art.

-The recent renovations at Tatem Arts Center added 6,300 square feet of newly designed space, including an archaeology lab, dedicated spaces for senior studio arts students, expanded ceramics wheel and glazing rooms, a Macintosh computer lab, and newly-outfitted spaces for drawing, painting, and printmaking.
+The recent renovations at Tatem Arts Center added 6,300 square feet of newly designed space, including an archaeology lab, dedicated spaces for senior studio arts students, expanded ceramics wheel and glazing rooms, an Apple computer lab, and newly-outfitted spaces for drawing, painting and printmaking.

 The Studio Arts Minor

-The minor in studio art exposes students to fundamentals of design, drawing and painting, and develops visual and creative thinking skills.
-Fine art is about layers of meaning, about the visual message in relationship to us as people.
+The minor in studio art exposes students to fundamentals of design, drawing and painting.
+You will develop advanced visual and creative thinking skills.
+Fine art is about layers of meaning and the visual message in relationship to us as people.

-Students are required to address hard questions and become more articulate visually.
+Students are required to address challenging questions and become more visually articulate.
 As the world moves toward a fast-paced, visual-based, computer-linked society, it is within studio art that rigorous academic studies and personal expression merge in a new understanding of life as an integrated whole.
 The cognitive skills developed during the creative process span the skills needed for a creative approach to life.